Background

 Understanding Van Insurance in the UK

 Van insurance differs fundamentally from car insurance due to the commercial nature of most van use.
-Whether you drive a small car-derived van for occasional deliveries or operate a fleet of large panel vans for your business, the right van insurance comparison ensures you get appropriate cover at competitive van insurance prices.
+Whether you drive a small car-derived van for occasional deliveries or operate a large panel van for your trade, the right van insurance comparison ensures you get appropriate cover at competitive prices.
+Around one in five vehicles on UK roads is a van[2], and with 57.5 billion miles driven by vans annually, the insurance market is substantial.

 Types of Van Insurance Cover

-When you compare van insurance, understanding the different coverage levels helps you select the right protection for your needs:
+When you compare van insurance, understanding the different coverage levels helps you select the right protection without overpaying.

 Third Party Van Insurance